-U.S. companies that require travel of foreign business persons to the United States are advised that most residents of the West Bank and Gaza will require a U.S. visa.
+U.S. companies that require travel of foreign businesspersons to the United States are advised that security evaluations are handled via an interagency process.
 Visa applicants should go to the following link(s): State Department Visa Website.
 All visa services are available at the U.S. Embassy Jerusalem

 AnchorAnchorAnchorAnchorAnchorThe international dialing code for the West Bank and Gaza is +970.
 Calling fixed lines may require a city code: (02) Ramallah, Hebron and Jericho; (09) for Nablus, Tulkarem, and Qalqilya; (04) for Jenin; (08) for Gaza, and (972) (02) for Jerusalem.
 Mobile phone numbers for Jawwal begin with (059) and for Ooredoo start with (056).
 To call a fixed line from a mobile phone, dial the city code followed by the fixed line number.

 Paltel is the only fixed line operator in the West Bank and Gaza.
-The company offers its 472,000 subscribers a full range of services, including local and international phone calls, access to the Internet, and payphone services.
+The company offers its 485,829 subscribers a full range of services, including local and international phone calls, access to the Internet, and payphone services.
 Jawwal and Ooredoo are the only two licensed mobile operators in the West Bank and Gaza.

 Several VOIP, Wifi, BSA (Bit-Stream Access), and broadband service providers have entered the West Bank and Gaza.
-Wireless Internet can be found in many hotels, coffee shops, and restaurants.
+Wireless Internet can be found in many hotels, coffee shops and restaurants.
 Electricity is at 220 Volts and European plugs are used so travelers are encouraged to carry adaptors.

 AnchorAnchorAnchorAnchorAnchorU.S. business visitors may use one of the several taxi services in Jerusalem for travel in Jerusalem and the West Bank.
 Long-term business visitors may want to rent a car and driver.
 The U.S. Government warns against travel to Gaza.
 When traveling within the West Bank, travelers should keep their passports available for inspection at Israeli checkpoints.
 The Commercial Service strongly suggests checking the latest State Department Travel Advisory before considering trips to the West Bank and Gaza.

 AnchorAnchorAnchorAnchorAnchorPalestinians speak Arabic; most heads of larger companies and many other Palestinians speak English well.

 AnchorAnchorAnchorAnchorAnchorThe following general hospitals are in the West Bank:

-- Ramallah Government Hospital Tel: +970-2-298-2216
+- Ramallah Government Hospital, Tel: +970-2-298-2216

-- Arab Care Hospital Tel: +970-2-298-6420
+- Arab Care Hospital, Tel: +970-2-298-6420

 Palestinian hospitals only accept insurance issued by a local Palestinian insurance company, otherwise payment in cash is required.
 Hospitals usually ask for a deposit upon admittance of a patient and the amount is calculated according to estimated duration of treatment in hospital.
 In the West Bank very serious and untreatable cases are usually referred to Israeli hospitals.
 In the West Bank, Ramallah Government Hospital is very well equipped and staffed.